Criticality in Dynamic Arrest: Correspondence between Glasses and Traffic

-We give an overview of the average velocity $\langle v \rangle$ as a function of density $\rho$ and probability $\pp$ in Fig.~\ref{fig:phasediagram}.
-For simplicity, we have taken $v_\mathrm{max}=2$.
-At low density, traffic can flow freely, and $\langle v \rangle = v_{\rm f} \equiv v_\mathrm{max} - \pp$.
-With increasing density, cars interact and decelerate according to the kinetic constraint, leading to the formation of jams and a decrease in $\langle v \rangle$.
-We define the transition density $\rho_{\rm tra}$ from the balance of the outflow and inflow rates of a jam, as required for its stability.
-The outflow rate of a continuous sequence of jammed cars is $1-p$, corresponding to the probability of acceleration of the car at the head of the jam.
-Because cars approach the rear of a jam with average velocity $v_{\rm f} = v_\mathrm{max}-p$, and the rear of the jam itself travels backwards at a speed equal to the inflow/outflow rate, this yields the transition density
+We give an overview of the traffic flow in the NS model in Fig.~\ref{fig:phasediagram}, where we show the average velocity $\langle v \rangle$ as a function of $\rho$ and $\pp$ for $v_\mathrm{max}=2$.
+Traffic exhibits free flow at low density, where $\langle v \rangle = v_{\rm f} \equiv v_\mathrm{max} - \pp$, the velocity of free flow.
+With increasing density, cars interact and decelerate according to the kinetic constraint, leading to the formation of jams that coexist with free flow, and a concomitant decrease of $\langle v \rangle$.
+Here, a car is defined as being jammed if it has velocity zero.
+The transition density $\rho_{\rm tra}$ between free flow and traffic with jams can be estimated from the balance of the outflow and inflow rates of a jam, as required for its stability~\cite{gerwinksi}: The outflow rate of a continuous sequence of jammed cars is $1-p$, corresponding to the probability of acceleration of the car at the head of the jam.
+Because cars approach the rear of a jam with average velocity $v_{\rm f} = v_\mathrm{max}-p$, and the rear of the jam itself travels backwards at a speed equal to the inflow/outflow rate, this yields the transition density~\cite{gerwinksi}